 - Teenagers can spend many hours every day in front of a screen and it is not good for their health or their weight.

-- Reducing “screen time” can help your teenager lose weight.
+- Reducing leisure “screen time” can help your teenager lose weight.

 - Put rules in place at home about where and when a screen can be used.
 You may find it helpful to establish rules together.

-- Aim for less than 2 hours of “screen time” per day.
+- Aim for less than 2 hours of leisure “screen time” per day.

-- Avoid screens in bedrooms.
-A television in a teenager’s bedroom adds about an hour of viewing to their day
+- Avoid screens in bedrooms for all family members A television in a teenager’s bedroom adds about an hour of viewing to their day

 - Plan together which shows your teenager wants to watch and turn TV off when the show finishes.
 Avoid leaving the TV on in the background.

 - When making lifestyle changes, teenagers need your help and support - try not to nag them!

 - You have an important role in providing the right types of food at home.
 Choose wholegrain breads and low fat dairy products, remove all soft drinks, avoid keeping “junk” food in the house and always encourage water as the drink of choice.